 - If you have your own business, sold stocks/bonds/mutual funds or property or are claiming any of the various tax adjustments that are offered, you’ll need to use the long form.
 So have all your documentation for those and be prepared to fill out other forms for each type of activity.

-For federal taxes, you can use free software if your gross adjusted income is $62K or less.
-They also have fillable forms that you can complete online, electronically-file (e-file) or print.
+For federal taxes, you can use free software if your gross adjusted income is $64K or less.
+If your income is over that amount, they have fillable forms that you can complete online, electronically-file (e-file) or print.
 Here’s the URL for the IRS site: http://www.irs.gov/uac/Free-File:-Do-Your-Federal-Taxes-for-Free.

 Other Online Filing Tips: